 The integration of the two organizations is ultimately the real-world test of a successful merger or acquisition.
 For the combined company, it can mean the difference between ongoing financial success and failure.
 The CPO must ensure Procurement play’s a prominent role in any integration team to ensure optimization of the procurement team bench during the merger or acquisition.

 To ensure a good fit, the CPO must clarify and articulate the core competencies and skills required for key jobs.

 A bench strength assessment will identify where knowledge lies and baseline maturity levels in critical competencies to steer a path towards the desired future state.

 Furthermore, regular evaluation of employees will help the organization determine what drives engagement as well as help guide employees in career planning.

 Call to action:

-With the right talent assessment and selection tools, CPO’s can build a team bench capable of, delivering value from M&A, compete with the best and adapt to changing business needs by managing and refining the bench to provide long-term value for the organization.
+With the right talent assessment and selection tools, CPO’s can build a team bench capable of, delivering value from M&A. Develop a team to compete with the best and adapt to changing business needs.
+Managing and strengthening their bench to provide long-term value for the organization.

 Nuff said …